2021

 Past performance is not a reliable indicator of future performance.
 Investment values can go down as well as up and may be affected by exchange rate variations.
 The level of tax paid on an investment depends on investor tax status and tax law which is subject to change.

 Frenkel Topping Limited is authorised and regulated by the Financial Conduct Authority No: 145186.
 Registered in England No: 02312427.
-Expert Witness Services, Welfare Benefit Reviews and APIL accredited training are not regulated by the Financial Conduct Authority.
+Expert Witness Services, Welfare Benefit Reviews, Trusts and APIL accredited training are not regulated by the Financial Conduct Authority.

 The Financial Ombudsman Service (FOS) is an agency for arbitrating on unresolved complaints between regulated firms and their clients.
 Full details of the FOS can be found on its website at www.financial-ombudsman.org.uk.